salesforcecli/plugin-org/messages/delete_sandbox.md

 There is no sandbox with the username %s.

-# error.isNotSandbox
+# error.unknownSandbox

-The target org, %s, is not a sandbox.
+The org with username: %s is not known by the CLI to be a sandbox

+# error.unknownSandbox.actions

+Re-authenticate the sandbox with the CLI and try again.
+Ensure the CLI has authenticated with the sandbox's production org.